Mosaic ceiling of the Florence Baptistery

-The Mosaic ceiling of the Florence Baptistery is a set of mosaics covering the internal dome and apses of the Baptistery of Florence.
+The Mosaic ceiling of the Florence Baptistery is a set of mosaics covering the internal dome and scarsella of the Baptistery of Florence.
 It is one of the most important cycles of medieval Italian mosaics, created between 1225 and around 1330 using designs by major Florentine painters such as Cimabue, Coppo di Marcovaldo, Meliore and the Master of the Magdalen, probably by mosaicists from Venice.

 History

-The first mosaics were created in the apse by the Franciscan monk Jacopo, whom Vasari's Lives of the Artists wrongly supposed to be Jacopo Torriti.
-An inscription split between the four apses gives the start-date for the work.
+The mosaics of the Battistero di San Giovanni in Florence represents "the largest pictorial cycle of the thirteenth century in Tuscany, and undoubtedly one of the most important in Italy of the period."
+The first mosaics were created in the protruding rectangular scarsella (replacing a semi-circular apse) by the Franciscan friar Jacopo, whom Vasari's Lives of the Artists wrongly identified as Jacopo Torriti.
+An inscription split between the four pendentives of the apses' vault gives the start-date for the work.
+Beginning with the southeastern panel and continue reading clockwise, it says: